pennmem/speech_recognition/exercises/exercise_3/README.md

-Generate offsets for a single session.
+Run Kaldi on a single file and write the output to 0.ann